The pudding! The proof is in the pudding!

 We vaccinate against rotavirus and chickenpox, two mild childhood illnesses, which flies in the face of good science and common sense.

-We continue pushing a yearly flu shot for children and adults when a double-blind ferret study published in PLOS One showed that exposure to flu vaccine makes the flu more severe and a Canadian study published in Clinical Infectious Diseases showed that consecutive shots make the flu vaccine LESS effective.
+And then we push a yearly flu shot for children and adults when a double-blind ferret study published in PLOS One showed that exposure to flu vaccine makes the flu more severe and a Canadian study published in Clinical Infectious Diseases showed that consecutive shots make the flu vaccine LESS effective.

+Our kids are sick.
 The proof is in the pudding.
+The emperor is naked.